ngscopeclient/scopehal-testdata/README.md

 Source: CSV import, original instrument unknown

-Note: The device this waveform came from has a bug and the initial reset pulse is slightly too short.
+Note: The device this dataset came from has a bug and the initial reset pulse is slightly too short.
 The decode correctly flags this as a problem.

 * 1-Wire